-A personal and urgent examination of Fascism in the twentieth century and how its legacy shapes today’s world, written by one of America’s most admired public servants, the first woman to serve as U.S. secretary of state.
-Madeleine Albright served as America’s sixty-fourth secretary of state from 1997 to 2001.
+Madeleine Albright served as America’s sixty-fourth secretary of state from 1997 to 2001, and the first woman to serve in this capacity.
 She is the author of the New York Times bestsellers Madam Secretary, The Mighty and the Almighty, Memo to the President, and Read My Pins.
 She was the 64th U.S. secretary of state, serving from 1997 to 2001.
 Her distinguished career of public service includes positions in the National Security Council, as U.S. ambassador to the United Nations, and on Capitol Hill.